redkite-labs/RedKiteCms/docs/book/create-a-new-theme.md

       min-height: 400px;
     }

-Perfect reload the page to have the slots displayed.
+Now reload the page to display the slots.

-Add a **Menu** block to the **menu** slot and three **Text** blocks on other slots then fill them with a content you like.
+Add a **Menu** block to the **menu** slot and three **Text** blocks on other slots then fill them with any content you like.

 ## Add a new template
-Perfect.
-Now we want to add a new template, so what you need to do is just create another twig file under the Theme's views folder: add the **internal.html.twig** file under the **views** folder.
+Next we want to add a new template, so you need to create another twig file under the Theme's views folder: add the **internal.html.twig** file under the **views** folder.
 This template must share the header, the menu and the footer divs with the home template, so we have to do some refactoring on templates.
 Add a folder called **base** under the views folder and add a **base.html.twig** file under that folder.

-Move the following code from the **home** template to the **base** one:
+Move the following code from the **home** template to the **base** template:

     {# app/plugins/RedKiteCms/Theme/MyCustomTheme/Resources/view/base/base.html.twig #}
     {% extends base_template %}